MEDICAL SERVICES

 Medicare claims

-Medicare does not provide subsidy for excessive sweating in other areas of the body including hands and feet.
+Medicare does not provide subsidy for excessive sweating treatments in other areas of the body including hands and feet.
 If your excessive sweating is of recent onset or is generalised you should see your local doctor to have appropriate investigations to rule out underlying causes of excessive sweating.

 Sweaty palms and feet can be managed with oral medication or iontophoresis.
 If this is an area of concern please discuss the available options with your dermatologist.